This page is for those of you who want to quickly compare the free bet offers and betting bonuses from the bookmakers that we list and recommend.

 Free Bets Explained

 Of course, there is no obligation to use a bookmaker beyond the free bet.
-They have created the freebie as a promotion and chosen to offer it.
+They have created the freebie as a promotion and chosen to offer it knowing the risks.
 It is up to them to convince their potential customers of the merit of their sports betting products and to convert them into loyal patrons but if you want to take a free bet and move on that’s your prerogative.

-- No Lose Bet – Similar to a matched bet except that you only receive your free bet token if your original bet loses.
-So despite the fact that a ‘no lose bet’ sounds fantastic, they’re actually not as good as traditional matched bets.
-Like matched bets, the winnings from most no lose bets are immediately withdrawable with no further playthrough or turnover requirements.
+- Money Back Bet – Similar to a matched bet except that you only receive your free bet token if your original bet loses.
+So despite the fact that a ‘money back’ bet sounds fantastic, they’re actually not as good as traditional matched bets.
+Like matched bets, the winnings from most money back bets are immediately withdrawable with no further playthrough or turnover requirements.

 Secondly, different betting sites treat their free bet tokens in different ways.
 Some will give you the value of the free bet’s stake along with your winnings (known as ‘stake returned’) meaning that if you have a £10 free bet token and it wins at odds of 2/1, you will receive £30 back – just like you would if you had placed the bet with £10 of your own money (£20 winnings + £10 stake).

-That’s pretty much all you need to know about betting bonuses – so have fun, place a few bets and hopefully win yourself some extra money.
+That’s pretty much all you need to know about betting bonuses – so have fun, and if you place a few bets then cross your fingers that your picks come in.
 Just be sensible and never bet with money you can’t afford to lose.

 Checklist: Things to Look Out For